‘Total devastation’: Hurricane slams parts of the Bahamas

 The storm’s punishing winds and muddy brown floodwaters destroyed or severely damaged thousands of homes, crippled hospitals and trapped people in attics.

 “It’s total devastation.
 It’s decimated.
-Apocalyptic.
-It looks like a bomb went off,” said Lia Head-Rigby, who helps run a local hurricane relief organization and flew over the Bahamas’ hard-hit Abaco Island.
+Apocalyptic,” said Lia Head-Rigby, who helps run a local hurricane relief organization and flew over the Bahamas’ hard-hit Abaco Islands.
 “It’s not rebuilding something that was there; we have to start again.”

-She said her representative on Abaco told her that “there’s a lot more dead” and that the bodies were being gathered up.
+She said her representative on Abaco told her that there were “a lot more dead” and that the bodies were being gathered.
+The prime minister also expected more deaths and predicted that rebuilding would require “a massive, coordinated effort.”

+“We are in the midst of one of the greatest national crises in our country’s history,” Bahamas Prime Minister Hubert Minnis told a news conference.
+“No effort or resources will be held back.”

-Emergency authorities, meanwhile, struggled to reach victims amid conditions too dangerous even for rescue workers, and urged people to hang on.
+Emergency authorities struggled to reach victims and urged people to hang on.

-“We wanted to go out there, but that’s not a risk we’re capable of taking,” Tammy Mitchell of the Bahamas’ National Emergency Management Agency told ZNS Bahamas radio station.
-“We don’t want people thinking we’ve forgotten them. … We know what your conditions are.
-We know if you’re stuck in an attic.”
+“We don’t want people thinking we’ve forgotten them. … We know what your conditions are,” Tammy Mitchell of the Bahamas’ National Emergency Management Agency told ZNS Bahamas radio station.

+With their heads bowed against heavy wind and rain, rescuers began evacuating people from the storm’s aftermath across Grand Bahama late Tuesday, using jet skis, boats and even a huge bulldozer that cradled children and adults in its digger as it cut through deep waters and carried them to safety.

+One rescuer gently scooped up an elderly man in his arms and walked toward a pickup truck waiting to evacuate him and others to higher ground.

-Practically parking over a portion of the Bahamas for a day and a half, Dorian pounded the northern islands of Abaco and Grand Bahama with winds up to 185 mph (295 kph) and torrential rain before finally moving into open waters Tuesday on a course for Florida.
-Its winds were down to a still-dangerous 110 mph (175 kph).
+Practically parking over a portion of the Bahamas for a day and a half, Dorian pounded the northern Abaco Islands and Grand Bahama with winds up to 185 mph (295 kph) and torrential rain before finally moving into open waters Tuesday on a course for Florida.
+Its winds were down to a still-dangerous 110 mph (175 kph) late Tuesday, making it a Category 2 storm.

 Over 2 million people along the coast in Florida, Georgia and North and South Carolina were warned to evacuate.
 While the threat of a direct hit on Florida had all but evaporated, Dorian was expected to pass dangerously close to Georgia and South Carolina — and perhaps strike North Carolina — on Thursday or Friday.